jruby/warbler/README.txt

 === Other Rack-based applications

-If you have a 'config.ru' file in the top directory of your application, its contents will be used as the rackup script for your Rack-based application.
-You will probably need to specify framework and application gems in config/warble.rb.
+If you have a 'config.ru' file in the top directory or one of the immediate subdirectories of your application, it will be included and used as the rackup script for your Rack-based application.
+You will probably need to specify framework and application gems in config/warble.rb unless you're using Bundler to manage your gems.

 See {the examples in the jruby-rack project}[http://github.com/nicksieger/jruby-rack/tree/master/examples/] of how to configure Warbler to package Camping and Sinatra apps.